- This event has passed.

 – Ede Horton

-She has received two Australia Council grants and the Judith Altman Memorial distinguished merit award in 2003 and Bullseye Glass, kilncaster’s prize at E-merge 06 in Portland USA 2008.
-Two Thomas Foundation Artist in Resident Fellowship (May 2014 & 2015) have resulted in a new innovative collection of Portraits utilizing the blow mould technique.
+Horton has received two Australia Council grants for her work.
+She has also been awarded the Judith Altman Memorial distinguished merit award (2003), as well as the Bullseye Glass Emerge Kilncaster Prize (Portland USA 2006).
+Two Thomas Foundation Artist in Resident Fellowships (May 2014 and 2015) have resulted in a new innovative collection of portraits utilising the blow mould technique.